liferay/liferay-docs/discover/portal/articles-dxp/targeting-content-to-your-audience/02-managing-campaigns.markdown

 - Links
 - YouTube Videos

-Tracking all the actions of all your users (even guest users) can be a very heavy load for your server.
+Tracking all the actions of all your users (even guest users) can be a heavy load for your server.
 Therefore, it's best to disable the tracking of any actions about which you don't need information.
 For example, Audience Targeting, by default, stores anonymous users' behavior analytics.
 This stores a large